gabrielandrade2/FuzzyAnnotationTool/README.md

 This is a Java Swing based Fuzzy Annotation Tool, to be used in Named Entity annotation process.

+The latest version can be downloaded from [here](https://github.com/gabrielandrade2/FuzzyAnnotationTool/releases/).

 In contrast to a "normal" annotation tool, this software does not enforce the concept of entity boundaries, but instead attempts to bias the annotation in thinking that just a rough marking of the concept is enough.